microsoft/playwright/docs/src/test-retries-js.md

 ## Reuse single page between tests

 Playwright Test creates an isolated [Page] object for each test.
-However, if you'd like to reuse a single [Page] object between multiple tests, you can create your own in [`method: Test.beforeAll#1`] and close it in [`method: Test.afterAll#1`].
+However, if you'd like to reuse a single [Page] object between multiple tests, you can create your own in [`method: Test.beforeAll`] and close it in [`method: Test.afterAll`].

 ```js tab=js-js title="example.spec.js"
 // @ts-check